List of heads of state of Brazil: Kingdom of Brazil (1815–1822)

 The house of Braganza continued to rule over Brazil, and on 16 December 1815, the Prince Regent John, the future king John VI raised Brazil to the status of a kingdom, thus making his mother, Maria I, the reigning Queen, the first Monarch of Brazil.
 The next year, 20 March 1816, John succeeded his mother as King of the united Luso-Brazilian monarchy.

 Empire of Brazil (1822–1889)

 The house of Braganza continued to rule over Brazil after Pedro I, son of John VI, was acclaimed the first Emperor of Brazil on 12 October 1822, having proclaimed the independence of the Kingdom of Brazil from Portugal.
 He was later succeeded on 7 April 1831 by his son Pedro II, the last monarch of Brazil, who reigned for 58 years.

 The Old Republic (1889–1930)

-On 15 November 1889, an unpopular coup d'état led by Marshal Deodoro da Fonseca deposed Emperor Pedro II and extinguished the stable 74-year-old Brazilian monarchy.
+On 15 November 1889, a coup d'état led by Marshal Deodoro da Fonseca deposed Emperor Pedro II and extinguished the stable 74-year-old Brazilian monarchy.
 The parliamentary monarch system was replaced by a presidential republic.